albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Allows to configure the loading of the scenery library database.

-Note that these paths apply to all Flight Simulators, FSX, P3D and X-Plane.
+Note that these paths apply to all Flight Simulators, FSX, P3D, MSFS and X-Plane.

 You have to reload the scenery database in order for the changes to take